MoiCatPigeon/WT-MetaD-HREX_HJ/README.md

 plum-ave-reweight.dat:
   Used for calculating free-energy landscapes.
-  Requires A_HILLS.* file and COLVAR.* file as input (put in the same direction). plumed driver --plumed plum-ave-reweight.dat --noatoms
+  Requires A_HILLS.* file and COLVAR.* file as input (put in the same direction). plumed driver --plumed plum-ave-reweight.dat --noatoms --kt 2.478957

 blocks_bs.py:
   Python script used for bootstrapping analyses (standard deviation of free energy difference against open state).